Overview

 🟠 Decimate modifier.
 The decimation modifier is a type a remesher that reduces mesh density while trying not to lose the mesh’s shape.
 It uses a very basic algorithm that only takes stuff like planarness and edge angles into account.

 Dynamic Remesherℹ️ Can be useful for block out stages, or adding in small details without disrupting the rest of the mesh.
-I don’t however recommend this type of remesher for beginners, as it developes bad sculpting habits.
+I don’t, however, recommend this type of remesher for beginners, as it developes bad sculpting habits.

 Sculptris Pro (Stroke > …) Constantly remeshes the parts of the mesh the brush touches.
 Remesh density based on the current brushes size or a set value.